What’s in the proposed deal that could end the US-Iran conflict?

 By Tim Lister, Frederik Pleitgen and Aida Karimi, CNN

-(CNN) — Iran and the United States have signaled they are closing in on an agreement to turn the existing ceasefire that ended weeks of conflict into a more long-lasting settlement.
+(CNN) — Iran and the United States have reached a tentative agreement to turn the existing ceasefire into a more long-lasting settlement, US officials said Thursday.

-Both sides are talking of a “memorandum of understanding” that will set out a roadmap for resolving all outstanding issues, although a deal is still a “work in progress,” according to US Secretary of State Macro Rubio.
+However, President Donald Trump hasn’t signed off on the proposal.
+It is also not clear whether Iran’s supreme leader has given his approval, believed to be another necessary step toward ending the conflict.
+Iran’s semi-official Tasnim News Agency, citing unnamed sources close to the negotiating team, reported later Thursday that the text of the agreement “has not yet been finalized or made definitive.”

-“We’re either going to have a good agreement or we’re going to have to deal with it another way,” Rubio said during a visit to India on Monday.
+The tentative deal comes as the situation in the region remains tense.
+The US carried out new strikes in Iran early Thursday, targeting a site that posed a threat to US forces and commercial traffic, according to a US official.

 Here’s what we know about some of the key issues at stake.